-Amidst the chaos and uncertainty of this year, we can all use a little zen to ground us and center our mind and spirit.
+Amidst the chaos and uncertainty of this year, we could all use a little zen to ground us and center our mind and spirit.
 No matter what season of life you’re in, we recommend that you take some time to love and care for your mind, body, and soul.
-Meditation is a great way to bring some calmness and refuel us – so light some candles, find somewhere comfortable, and let’s dive into the top meditation apps of the year to get you into the groove.
+Meditation is a great way to bring some calmness and refuel us — so light some candles, find somewhere comfortable, and let’s dive into the top meditation apps of the year to get you into the groove.

 Insight Timer offers more than 45,000 free meditations!
 The library allows you to filter by need (such as stress, sleep, self-esteem), time (5 to 30+ minutes), or specific benefit (such as relationships, spirituality, kids, etc.).
 If you’re new to mediation, try the seven-day free course on how to meditate.
 You can also join the community of other meditators for free.